subinay108/Data-analytics-and-reporting-lab/README.md

 4. WAPP to implement a Multiple Bar Graph
 5. WAPP to implement a Stack Bar Graph
 6. WAPP to implement a Line Bar Graph

+## Lab-7
+1. Implement a Pie-chart using python